DroidKaigi/conference-app-2024/app-ios/README.md

 - Homebrew
   - for Build output formatting

+## Project structure

+This iOS app's almost all of source code is located in Swift Package Manager source.
+This structure is inspired by [isowords](https://github.com/pointfreeco/isowords).
+The feature modules in this iOS app are made independent of each other. (e.g. `TimetableFeature` shouldn't depend on `TimetableDetailFeature`. )

+## For your information

+- Now DroidKaigi 2024 iOS App supports only Xcode.
+Build and run from Android Studio may not work.

 ## Trouble shooting

 ### Case1: In Rosetta 2 environment, `$ make bootstrap` fails.